 How is inherited property taxed when sold?

-State and local governments across the United States collected over $5.3 billion in revenue from estate and inheritance taxes in 2020—a substantial sum.
+State and local governments across the United States collected over $5.3 billion in revenue from estate and inheritance taxes in 2020—a substantial sum that affects many inheritors.
 With laws varying significantly between states, consulting an experienced attorney who specializes in taxes and estate planning is essential when dealing with an unexpected inheritance or drafting your own will.
-As licensed Houston realtors serving Harris, Galveston, and Brazoria counties, we’ve guided many clients through these complex financial considerations.
+As licensed Houston realtors serving Harris, Galveston, and Brazoria counties since 2017, we’ve guided many clients through these complex financial considerations with straightforward, pressure-free solutions tailored to their unique situations.

 State Tax Laws